¡All-Time Quarterback! (album)

-¡All-Time Quarterback! is the first album and the last release from Ben Gibbard's solo project ¡All-Time Quarterback!.
-It is a collection of tracks from the now out of print EPs ¡All-Time Quarterback! and The Envelope Sessions.
-Oddly, the ¡All-Time Quarterback! album excludes the tracks "Don't Touch the Tape", "Lullaby, Lullaby", "Dig It!" and "Stark Mobile," despite its short album length.
+¡All-Time Quarterback! is the only studio album and final release from Ben Gibbard's solo project ¡All-Time Quarterback!.
+The album comprises a collection of tracks from the now out-of-print EPs ¡All-Time Quarterback! and The Envelope Sessions.
+Oddly, the ¡All-Time Quarterback! album excludes the tracks "Don't Touch the Tape", "Lullaby, Lullaby", "Dig It!" and "Stark Mobile," despite its concise length.
 However, it includes the previously unreleased track "Dinner At Eight in the Suburbs".

 The enhanced CD features the video for "Plans Get Complex", filmed in London and edited by Aaron Stewart.

 Track listing

 Trivia

 The track "Underwater!" went on to become a Death Cab for Cutie song, released on 7" vinyl as part of the Sub Pop Singles Club (March 2000).